Historical Apoplexy · State Legislative Adaptations · Michigan

 immediate preservation of the public peace, health, and safety of

 the people of the state of Michigan.
-The reason for the necessity is
+The reason for the necessity

-consequences of deindustrialization, and the geographic isolation of
+Detroit, the consequences of deindustrialization, and the

-years of peer-reviewed research.
+causes documented by sixty (60) years of peer-reviewed research.

 REFERENCES